romana/docs/Content/installation.rst

 - `romana-aws <./components.html#romana-aws>`__: A tool that automatically configures EC2 Source-Dest-Check attributes for nodes in your Kubernetes cluster
 - `romana-vpcrouter <./components.html#romana-vpcrouter>`__: A service that populates your cluster's VPC Routing tables with routes between AZs.

+See the `components <components.html>`__ page, for more detail on how to build a custom depoloyment if your cluster requires

-Please see special notes below if - you are using a non-default range for Kubernetes Service IPs - want to specify your own IP range for Pod IPs
+- a non-default range for Kubernetes Service IPs
+- a specific network CIDR for your pod IPs

 Installation in other environments
 ----------------------------------